Ast3risk-ops/Gui-Game/README.md

  Some game

  # Installation
 You will need Python 3.9+ and guizero.
-You can install it by openeing a terminal and  running this command:
+You will also need the python idle. [get it here](https://www.python.org/ftp/python/3.9.7/python-3.9.7-amd64.exe).
+This will install the 64-bit Windows Installer.
+You can install guizero by openeing a terminal and  running this command:

  ### Windows:
 Ricght-click the start button and click "Windows Powershell"